GowthertG/Inception/README.md

 To get started with the project, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine..
-2. Set up a virtual machine environment.
-3. Review the project guidelines and requirements in the documentation.
+2. Review the project guidelines and requirements in the documentation.

 ## Usage

-The project involves creating and configuring Docker containers for services such as NGINX, WordPress, and MariaDB.
-The `docker-compose.yml` file and Makefile provided in the `srcs` folder will help you set up the infrastructure.
-Please refer to the documentation for detailed usage instructions.
+This project focuses on the creation and configuration of Docker containers for essential services including NGINX, WordPress, and MariaDB.
+To set up the infrastructure, you can leverage the provided `docker-compose.yml` file and Makefile located within the `srcs` directory.

+Please refer to the project's documentation for comprehensive instructions on how to use and configure these containers.
+Detailed usage guidelines will be provided as part of the project's documentation upon its completion.

 ## Project Structure